 The web has evolved massively in the last 15 years.
 Websites now differ radically from each other.
 The legal issues for a social media site such as Facebook are much different than those faced by a shopping site or a blog.
 With this in mind, I am going to hit each of the following legal steps to starting a website quickly, and you should keep in mind some steps may not apply to particular sites.
-I offer a free consultation, so contact me to discuss your online business if you have questions.
+I offer a free consultation, so contact me to discuss your questions on starting an online business in California.

 A business entity such as a corporation or limited liability company can be created to provide a shield between your personal assets and the debts and liabilities of the website business.
 Should you take this step?
 It depends on how risky the online business is, your funds and the asset profiles of the owners.
 If you have items to protect such as investments and homes, then forming an entity is a smart move.